 - Pepper spray

-Obviously, if you have a bug out bag you will be traveling.
-You could just be trying to get to a safe location such as where the Red Cross is located in your area to help those that have recently gone through a natural disaster, or you could be traveling to a bug out shelter for a longer duration.
+In an emergency situation, you could just be trying to get to a safe location such as a Red Cross disaster relief station.
+Alternatively, you could be traveling in the woods or to a bug out shelter for a longer duration.

 - $2 worth of quarters